sveisvei/View-Glue/README.md

     }
     /*
         3) call with selectors and defaults from context, defaults to delegated $root.
-           Forms usually needs to handle input, so the ViewGlue collects the whole form into input object{name: val()} for easy access
+           Forms usually needs to handle input, so the ViewGlue collects the whole <form> into module.input object{name: val()} for easy access */
-    */
     function submit(module){
         $.ajax('/remote', module.input).success(successHandler(module));